Haunted New Orleans Hotels

 Tales of twisted fates are retold through the generations at the Dauphine Orleans Hotel and its bar, May Bailey's Place.
 Through sightings, paranormal research and documented letters, there seem to be four main characters who keep establishing their presence from beyond the grave.

-One of these frequent visitors, the Lost Bride ghost, is believed to be the spirit of a young woman, Millie, who was working in May's Place as a courtesan.
-She met a young Confederate soldier and they fell in love and were set to be married.
+One of these frequent visitors, the Lost Bride ghost, is believed to be the spirit of a young woman, Millie, who was working at the bar as a courtesan.
+She met a young Civil War soldier, fell in love and was set to be married.
 She became obsessed with the wedding and perfecting her wedding gown.

 The morning of the wedding ceremony, her groom was shot in a gambling dispute.
-Millie was told of the news on the way to alter and never recovered from the grief.
-According to accounts, Millie took to wearing the wedding gown around May Bailey's Place and even after her death, Millie still roams the Dauphine hopelessly waiting for her fiancé.
+Millie was told of the news on her way to the altar and never recovered from the grief.
+According to accounts, Millie took to wearing the wedding gown around May Baily's Place, and even after her death, Millie still roams the Dauphine hopelessly waiting for her fiancé.

 Lafitte Guest House

 The beautiful Lafitte Guest House on Bourbon Street offers its own thrills.
-Items are known to move around the house — a brush atop a table to a chair or pad of paper on a nightstand to a whole desk.
+Items are known to move around the house — a brush from atop a table to a chair or pad of paper from a nightstand to a desk.
 The ghost seems to be the young daughter of the original owners.
 She succumbed to an early demise when she fell down the staircase and died “way back in the 1800s,” says a Lafitte Guest House employee, “but her spirit lives on in the house.”
-The young girl ripples as she moves, her long, blonde hair streaming across her nightgown as she roams across the second floor hallway.
+The young girl ripples as she moves, her long blonde hair streaming across her nightgown as she roams across the second-floor hallway.

 Hotel Provincial

 The Hotel Provincial sits on land that was a grant from King Louis XV.
-In 1718, Jean-Baptiste Le Moyne de Bienville claimed the area as the original "La Nouvelle-Orléans.”
-After passing through different hands, a military hospital was constructed in 1722.
+After passing through many different hands, a military hospital was constructed in 1722.
 It’s said the ghosts of soldiers still haunt the buildings.

-Guests have reported seeing wounded soldiers crying out in pain only to disappear when they turn on the lights or bloodstains that mysteriously appear on the bed covers only to be gone when one looks again.
-Guests also report sightings of a young female ghost seen in the Hotel Provincial thought to be someone who cared for the ill in the hospital.
+Guests have reported seeing wounded soldiers crying out in pain, only to disappear when they turn on the lights.
+Bloodstains mysteriously appear on the bed covers, only to be gone at second glance.
+Guests also report sightings of a young female ghost, thought to be someone who cared for the ill in the hospital.

 Bourbon Orleans Hotel